We offer evening and weekend appointments

 Why we started Hey Fella

-Founded in Brisbane by Dr Cris Quitral and Luke Fuller - Hey Fella is your online gay doctor serving patients Australia wide 7 days a week all online.
+Founded in Brisbane, Hey Fella is healthcare designed by the community, for the community — serving patients Australia-wide, 7 days a week, all online.
 We are on a mission to:

-• Bust the stigma associated with gay mens health & sexual health (trust us, we have heard it all!)
+• Bust the stigma associated with LGBTQIA+ health and sexual health (trust us, we have heard it all!)

-• Make talking to your doctor fun (we aren't your usual doctor in a white coat)
+• Make talking to your doctor feel easy and judgment-free (we aren't your usual doctor in a white coat)

 Read our feature in QNews "Creating the new gay men’s health service: Hey Fella"